Chile Academic Info 2024

 Course Structure

-This program is 15+ credits valid during Winter Term
+This program is 15 undergraduate credits valid during Winter Term

-February: 4 weeks at the Universidad de Chile Forestry Department's Field Station at Frutillar including field trips to Chiloe Islands.
-Courses include Consensus in Natural Resources, Forest Ecology, Salmon Conservation, 1-3cr.
-NR Seminar (guest speakers).
+4 weeks studying and sleeping at the Universidad de Chile Forestry Department's Field Station at Frutillar including field trips to Chiloe Islands and research sites.

 Requirements